 I used to love going to salons in France.
 For around 20 euro (with my student discount), I’d get a nice scalp massage, a cup of hot tea, a cookie, a silly magazine to read and a fresh look—a great pick-me-up treat.

 I stopped going to the first two salons because getting an appointment with “my” stylist was harder than booking lunch with Barak Obama.
-The third one lost me when my haircut went from $40 to $65 “because the junior stylist is now a senior stylist”.
-I stopped going to the fourth one because when I said I didn’t want a blow-dry but just, you know, my hair dred, the stylist handed me the hair-dryer and said “there, you can do it yourself”.
+The third one lost me when my haircut went from $40 to $65 “because the junior stylist is now a senior stylist.”
+I stopped going to the fourth one because when I said I didn’t want a blow-dry but just, you know, my hair dried, the stylist handed me the hairdryer and said, “there, you can do it yourself.”

 Okay, you got it.
 I have no luck with salons in Ottawa.

 I was hoping things would be different for Mark.